United Methodist Women of National United Methodist Church

 We want you to be comfortable and enjoy yourself while you are at our sales.
 Just find a church lady in a red shirt.
 She’ll find a chair so you can take a rest or help you find the bathrooms.

-Meet the recipients of the 2023 Book Sale
+Meet the recipients of the 2026 Book & Bake Sale

 Picture